google/glome/docs/glome-login.md

 action-segment = EscapePathSegment(action)
 ```

-The individual elements of this specification are described in the subsections below.
+The individual elements of this specification and the encoding functions are
+described in the subsections below.

 #### Challenge Transport Considerations